nsg21/Arduino-Casio-Serial-library/README.md

 The library interfaces with the rest of controller software via *mailboxes*.
 Mailboxes are data structures that hold a name (1 character "alpha-variable" of Casio Basic), a value and some flags.
-There 2 flavors of mailboxes, inboxes and outboxes.
+There are 2 flavors of mailboxes: inboxes and outboxes.
 Each of those can be *immediate* or not.

 Outboxes hold data ready to be sent in response to `RECEIVE()` request by a calculator.
 Inboxes is where the data sent by a calculator via `SEND()` go.